d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-async.md

 ## Prepare Training Script

 First, we will need to change our training script.
-The variant of ASHA we are interested in here, implements scheduling by early stopping.
+The variant of ASHA we are interested in implements scheduling by early-stopping.
 Namely, a trial evaluation is started with a fixed `max_epochs` parameter, but the scheduler may terminate the training job early.
 To this end, we cannot report the validation error at the end, but need to do that after every epoch.
 This needs